 Floral prints have a timeless elegance that suit semi-transparent fabrics especially painterly designs.
 The fluidity of brushstrokes complement the sinuous nature of these light materials to create truly stunning furnishings.

-Use Stripes for a Nautical Touch
+Use Stripes for an Understated Touch

 Go Bold with Natural Prints